 We have a great line-up of clinics for this year's event.

 The Northwest Mountain School will once again be hosting half-day climbing clinics with morning (9 am-noon) and afternoon (1-4 pm) sessions available.
-Cost is $50 per person and includes admission to Rockfest at Fromm's Field.
+Cost is $50 per person except for the youth courses which are $30 per kid.

 Each clinic focuses on an aspect of climbing that can be learned in 3 hours and is presented by an expert on that topic.
 Participants are required to pre-register as space is limited.